application-dev-tsb/notes-tools/Kubernetes/CloudProviders.md

 # exposes a deployment on 'target-port' 8080, to the outside world via 'port' 80
 kubectl expose deployment <deployment_name> --type LoadBalancer --port 80 --target-port 8080 kubectl get services

+# wait for it...seriously...it takes a while, go grab some coffee
 ```

 #### Deployment with NodePort+Ingress